WeAreRust/rust-course-material/05-traits-and-generics/workshop.md

 # Workshop 5

-For this workshop, we will implement some logic around points in space.
+For this workshop, we will implement a type that represents a 2D point in space.

-We'll start with 2D points where coordinates are of type `i32`.
+We will start with a structure, `Point2D`, that contains coordinates `x`, and `y`, both of type `i32`.
 Then we'll see if we can make `Point2D` more generic.

 ## 1. Point comparison